-The Master E-MEM eDPM sub-levels (eDPM Pri and eDPM Sec) can now be configured as Definable (controlled) or Not Assigned in the User Setups, Suite Prefs, E-MEM Prefs, eDPM menu (see the Kayenne User Manual for information about defining/assigning E-MEM sub-levels).
-The example in Figure 171 shows the two defined eDPM sub-levels in the Master E-MEM Timeline for ME 3.
+The Master E-MEM eDPM sub-levels (eDPM Pri and eDPM Sec) can be configured as Definable (controlled) or Not Assigned in the User Setups, Suite Prefs, E-MEM Prefs, eDPM menu (see Advanced E-MEM Operations on page 206 for information about defining/assigning E-MEM sub-levels).

+The example in Figure 176 shows the two defined eDPM sub-levels in the Master E-MEM Timeline for ME 3.